 \section{Introduction}

-Graphs are used to model many real-world problems such as information propagation in social networks~\cite{bakshy2012role,jackson2005diffusion}, spreading of epidemics~\cite{anand2017tracking,rozenshtein2016reconstructing,pastor2015epidemic}, protein interactions~\cite{AlonPIFC2008,schwikowski2000network}, activity in brain networks~\cite{bullmore2009complex,de2010temporal,glerean2016reorganization}, and design of nano-structures using DNA~\cite{benson2015dna}.
+Graphs are used to model many real-world problems such as information propagation in social networks~\cite{bakshy2012role,jackson2005diffusion}, spreading of epidemics~\cite{anand2017tracking,rozenshtein2016reconstructing,pastor2015epidemic}, protein interactions~\cite{alon2008biomolecular,schwikowski2000network}, activity in brain networks~\cite{bullmore2009complex,de2010temporal,glerean2016reorganization}, and design of nano-structures using DNA~\cite{benson2015dna}.
 However, real-world problems often entail complex interactions whose semantics are not captured by usual simple graph models.
-As such, over the years, researchers have enriched graph models by introducing (i) node and edge attributes giving rise to \emph{attributed graphs}~\cite{perozzi2014focused,tong2007fast} or (ii) edge timestamps giving rise to \emph{temporal graphs}~\cite{holme2012temporal,michail2016introduction}.
-In particular, temporal graphs are used to model complex phenomena and network dynamics in a wide range of applications related to social networks, genealogical trees, transportation and telecommunication networks.
+As such, over the years, researchers have enriched graph models by introducing ($i$) node and edge attributes, giving rise to attributed graphs~\cite{perozzi2014focused,tong2007fast} or ($ii$) edge timestamps, giving rise to temporal graphs~\cite{holme2012temporal,michail2016introduction}.
+In particular, temporal graphs are used to model complex phenomena and network dynamics in a wide range of applications related to social networks, genealogical trees, transportation, and telecommunication networks.

-As with any graph model, connectivity is a fundamental problem in temporal graphs.
-That is, the basic question when analyzing the structure of a given temporal graph is the question of whether two vertices are connected by a \emph{temporal path}~\cite{holme2012temporal,michail2016introduction}.
-A temporal path, or \emph{time-respecting path}, is a path in which consecutive edges have non-decreasing timestamps.
-An extension to connectivity is reachability, where the goal is to find the connectivity between all pairs of vertices~\cite{holme2005network}.
-Some variants of connectivity and reachability problems such as finding the path that minimizes the length or arrival time can be solved in polynomial time~\cite{cooke1966shortest,WuC2016,holme2005network}.
-However, recently Casteigts et al.~\cite{CasteigtsHMZ2019} showed that a variant of the connectivity problem with \emph{waiting/resting} time restrictions, known as \emph{restless temporal path} (or more simply \emph{restless path} if the context is clear) is \np-hard.
-A restless path is a temporal path such that the time difference of consecutive edges is at most a resting time.
+As with any graph model, connectivity is a fundamental problem in temporal graphs, \ie, whether two vertices are connected by a time-respecting path or a temporal path---a path in which consecutive edges have non-decreasing timestamps~\cite{holme2012temporal,michail2016introduction}.
+An extension to connectivity is reachability, where the goal is to find the (temporal) connectivity between all pairs of vertices~\cite{holme2005network}.
+Some variants of connectivity and reachability problems such as finding the path that minimizes the length or arrival time can be solved in polynomial time~\cite{cooke1966shortest,wu2016efficient,holme2005network}.
+However, Casteigts et al.~\cite{casteigts2021finding} showed that a variant of the connectivity problem with resting (or waiting) time restrictions---the time difference of consecutive edges is at most a resting time---known as the restless temporal path problem (or more simply a restless path if the context is clear) is \np-hard.
+In this work, we study a family of connectivity and reachability problems in temporal graphs with resting time restrictions.
+Specifically, we study the following problems.